quarter()

 and floor

-functions have been optimised and now are relying on R's trunc.POSIXct
+functions have been optimized and now are relying on R's trunc.POSIXct

 whenever possible.fst